myoungjelee/AI_Lookbook_Studio/docs/deployment-guide.md

 ## Overview

+Note: Backend is now Python FastAPI (`backend_py`).
+Any references to the legacy Node backend in this document are for historical context and will be revised.
+For current Docker Compose, see `docker-compose.yml` and `docker-compose.dev.yml` which build from `./backend_py`.

 The AI Virtual Try-On application consists of two main components:
 - **Backend**: Node.js API server with AI services
 - **Frontend**: React application with static assets